Securing a small business loan can be a challenge. Use these strategies to be prepared for your loan search.

 It’s safe to say that businesses rely on capital to fuel growth and fund other initiatives.
-This is true whether you’re a startup bootstrapping the early months of your young business, a growing company looking to fund new initiatives, or your business occasionally needs capital to bridge a seasonal gap in cash flow.
-Some businesses might turn to an investor, but for most small businesses owners, it will likely be a small business loan.
+This is true whether you’re a start-up bootstrapping the early months of your young business, a growing company looking to fund new initiatives, or your business occasionally needs capital to bridge a seasonal gap in cash flow.
+Some businesses might turn to an investor, but for most small business owners, it will likely be securing a small business loan.

 1. Be Clear About Your Loan Objectives

 Before securing a small business loan, take the time to identify what you need the money for and how much you really need.
 Regardless of whether or not the loan officer asks, this will help you determine the loan terms that make sense, the total cost of the loan you can afford, and how quickly you need the money.

 To help you start defining your loan objectives, ask yourself these questions:

 If your businesses is prepping for a growth spurt, your loan needs are going to be different from a business that is struggling to cover monthly costs.
 Get clear on why you want to borrow money and what that money is going to help you do.
 Any potential lender will want to know exactly why you need to borrow money.

 Loans charge interest, so to keep costs low, make sure you’re only borrowing what you need.
 Consider what you’ll use the money for and how much you really need to cover those costs.
 Are you buying assets, using it to fund a marketing campaign, or hiring more employees?

 Make sure you’re adding in all of the expenses that you need this loan to cover.
 For example, if you’re buying equipment, make sure to include the related costs of installation, training, and preparing your space.